Probing AdS/QCD backgrounds with semi-classical strings: Soft-wall with ultraviolet cutoff

-The dissociation temperature of the heavy meson is obtained using the procedure described in ref. \cite{Colangelo:2010pe}.
-As shown in \cite{Colangelo:2010pe}, the dissociation temperature is found analyzing the behavior of the function $r(z_m)$ when decreasing the location of the event horizon.
-At the critical value $z_h=z_{critical}$ the curve $r(z_m)$ ceases to be disconnected to become connected denouncing the phase transition and the dissociation temperature is given setting $z_h=z_{critical}$ in eq.(\ref{tdual}).
+as explained in Ref. \cite{Braga:2016wkm}.
+The dissociation temperature of the heavy meson is obtained using the procedure described in ref. \cite{Colangelo:2010pe}, that consists in analyzing the behavior of the function $r(z_m)$ when decreasing the location of the event horizon.
+At the critical value, $z_h=z_{critical}$, the curve $r(z_m)$ ceases to be disconnected to become connected denouncing the phase transition.
+The dissociation temperature is obtained setting $z_h=z_{critical}$ in eq.(\ref{tdual}).
 For the model analyzed in this section we have

-It comes out that $z_{critical}$ do not coincide with the location of the infrared wall, instead we have that $z_{critical}> z_{wall}$ and there is no analytic expression for the dissociation temperature as a function of the model parameters.
-The dependence of the dissociation temperature on the cutoff scale $z_{uv}$ is explored for a set of representative values of $z_{uv}$, we show the results in FIG. \ref{fig:fig3}.
-The dissociation temperature found is low sensitive on the location of the ultraviolet cutoff.
+It comes out that $z_{critical}$ does not coincide with the location of the infrared wall.
+Instead we found that $z_{critical}> z_{wall}$.
+In this case, there is no analytic expression for the dissociation temperature as a function of the model parameters.
+The dependence of the dissociation temperature on the cutoff scale $z_{uv}$ is explored for a set of representative values of $z_{uv}$.

+We show the results in Figure \ref{fig:fig3}.
+The dissociation temperature is low sensitive with the location of the ultraviolet cutoff.